lucassoares-eng/sentiment_analysis/README.md

 - scikit-learn: Used for natural language processing and sentiment analysis.
 - NumPy and pandas: Utilized for efficient data manipulation and analysis.
 - NLTK and spaCy: Used for text processing, tokenization, and linguistic analysis.
-- Jinja2: Template engine for dynamic rendering of web pages.
 - Matplotlib and wordcloud: Libraries for creating visualizations (e.g., word clouds).
+- Flask: A lightweight WSGI web application framework for Python.

 ### Python Dependencies